Why is Sir Thomas Abney Primary School included in these proposed changes?

 Sir Thomas Abney Primary School has a language resource provision which provides extra support for pupils who have a diagnosis of developmental language disorder or severe speech disorder.

-If the proposal to merge Sir Thomas Abney Primary School with Holmleigh Primary School goes ahead, the council would move the language resource provision to Holmleigh Primary School, so that the children who currently attend it could move over with it.
+If the proposal to merge Sir Thomas Abney Primary School with Holmleigh Primary School goes ahead, the council would continue the language resource provision at Holmleigh Primary School, so that the children who currently attend it would continue to receive this support.

 The council will prioritise minimising the impact of proposals and promote continuity of provision wherever possible, but can not guarantee all children will continue to work with the same therapists that currently support them.

-What would happen to the staff at Sir Thomas Abney Primary School in case of a merger or closure?
+What would happen to the staff at Sir Thomas Abney Primary School?

 The closure of Sir Thomas Abney Primary School will affect all staff.
 The Council will provide all staff with support to have the confidence to apply for new roles.
 There may be redeployment opportunities available within the Council for staff affected by redundancy.
 Our priority would be to ensure that staff at risk of redundancy are supported fully throughout, just as we would be supporting our children and families.
 This programme of support will provide advice and training, including access to an employee assistance programme offering confidential counselling.